Dalit history: Colonial period

 During the British Raj, caste identities were formalized through censuses beginning in 1871, which reinforced and rigidified caste boundaries within administrative categories.
 The British colonial state often treated caste as a fixed, hierarchical system, which led to both codification and deepening of caste divisions.

 At the same time, colonial modernity created spaces for early anti-caste activism.
 Iyothee Thass, a Tamil intellectual and writer, publicly rejected Hinduism and advocated for a return to Tamil Buddhism.
 In 1898, he founded the "Dravida Mahajana Sabha" and launched the newspaper Oru Paisa Tamilan, through which he criticized Brahmin domination and caste-based inequality.
 They also promoted education and rights for Dalits.

 In western India, Gopal Baba Walangkar (c.
 1840–1900), a former army soldier, is regarded as one of the first Dalit ideologues and the pioneer of the Dalit movement.
 His 1888 pamphlet, Vital Vidhvansak, openly criticized caste oppression and advocated social reform.
 Shahu Maharaj, the ruler of Kolhapur State, introduced reservations for non-Brahmins and Dalits in education and employment well before Indian independence.
 Another pioneer was Harichand Thakur (c.
 1812–1878) with his Matua organisation that involved the Namasudra (Chandala) community in the Bengal Presidency.
 Another early social reformer who worked to improve conditions for Dalits was Jyotirao Phule (1827–1890).

 Christian missionaries, particularly in south and northeast India, contributed to the spread of education among Dalits, although conversions also attracted backlash from caste-Hindu elites.

+In North India, certain Dalit sub-groups such as the Jatav community also experienced organised social mobilisation during the early twentieth century, with efforts directed toward education, community organisation, and political participation.